KinjalParikh/pythonIsosurfaceStuffing/README.md

-This is a python implementation of the paper ["Isosurface Stuffing: Fast Tetrahedral Meshes with Good Dihedral Angles"] (https://people.eecs.berkeley.edu/~jrs/papers/stuffing.pdf) by Francois Labelle and Jonathan Richard Shewchuk.
+This is a python implementation of the paper ["Isosurface Stuffing: Fast Tetrahedral Meshes with Good Dihedral Angles"](https://people.eecs.berkeley.edu/~jrs/papers/stuffing.pdf) by Francois Labelle and Jonathan Richard Shewchuk.
-I presented this paper for a seminar class at the University of Toronto, CSC2521H F LEC0101 20239:Topics in Computer Graphics [(slides)] (https://docs.google.com/presentation/d/1WuqLdbZxxjciPJtAtCY0-Ib0-9lGPAWLHyPGDAdHvlg/edit?usp=sharing).
+I presented this paper for a seminar class at the University of Toronto, CSC2521H F LEC0101 20239:Topics in Computer Graphics [(slides)](https://docs.google.com/presentation/d/1WuqLdbZxxjciPJtAtCY0-Ib0-9lGPAWLHyPGDAdHvlg/edit?usp=sharing).

 Isosurface stuffing generates tetrahedral meshes from implicit surfaces.
-The dihedral angles of the tetrahedra produced are suaranteed to lie between 10.7&deg; and 164.8&deg;
+The dihedral angles of the tetrahedra produced are guaranteed to lie between 10.7&deg; and 164.8&deg;

 ### Running the code